Colossus, Covid, and Maximizing Claim Value

 If you've been in a car accident or suffered a personal injury, the COVID crisis has made it even more important to have representation knowledgeable in Colossus and related programs.The Insurer's Strategy

-So how do COVID conditions relate to Colossus and insurance claims?
+So, how do COVID conditions relate to Colossus and insurance claims?
 It's a simple extension of the insurer's original scorched-earth policy.
-Allstate originally formulated Colossus as part of a two-tiered strategy that they developed with McKinsey & Co., a leading consulting firm.
+Allstate originally formulated Colossus as part of a two-tiered strategy they developed with McKinsey & Co., a leading consulting firm.
 First, Allstate used Colossus to devalue claims.
-Then, they fought tooth and nail on every case, even small cases.
+Then, they fought tooth and nail on every case, even minor cases.

 COVID has only emboldened the insurance companies' strategy of forcing litigation.
 Now, they can use Colossus and other programs to devalue claims even more than before, betting that victims will not take the claims to court.

 Courts closed when social distancing and lockdowns began.
-Enormous backlogs quickly developed, and the full extent of the impact is still not clear.
+Enormous backlogs quickly developed, and the impact's full extent is still unclear.
 The entire legal system had to figure out a way to run when concern over contagions was of primary importance.
 It's still a work in progress, and we commend all the brave people in our court system who tirelessly and thanklessly labor to keep the machinery of our society running, even in the face of fear.

 The insurers, however, have used this situation to their advantage.
-With the backlog of the court system, insurers have a reasonable expectation that the long and often grueling litigation process will only be made longer and more grueling.
+With the backlog of the court system, insurers have a reasonable expectation that the long and often grueling litigation process will only be more prolonged and grueling.

-As the ensuing economic calamity affects large swaths of our society, insurers are betting that injured people will take whatever immediate settlement they can get, simply to make ends meet.
-Accordingly, this strategy disproportionately impacts the already economically-disadvantaged portions of our society.
+As the ensuing economic calamity affects large swaths of our society, insurers are betting that injured people will simply take whatever immediate settlement they can get to make ends meet.
+Accordingly, this strategy disproportionately impacts our society's already economically disadvantaged portions.

 Understanding how the claim valuation system works is crucial to leveling the playing field, especially in these times.
-If we understand how the software is being used to devalue claims, then we can tailor our efforts to target the parts of the system that give the most value to our clients.
-The best result is to circumvent the insurance company's tactics by giving the system the inputs that will generate a fair and proper settlement.
-In an ideal situation, we can properly present specific kinds of claim and injury information that the system and the adjuster can't ignore.
+If we understand how the software is being used to devalue claims, we can tailor our efforts to target the parts of the system that give the most value to our clients.
+The best result is circumventing the insurance company's tactics by giving the system the inputs to generate a fair and proper settlement.
+In an ideal situation, we can adequately present specific kinds of claim and injury information that the system and the adjuster can't ignore.
 Sometimes, though, this isn't enough.
-In such situations, we file in court and keep track of the insurance company's bad faith negotiation tactics.
-To the insurers, it's just business, but the human beings in a jury will understand that a "business" decision made another human being suffer in order to save a corporation a small amount of money.
-Thus, even with the backlogged courts, clients will still see immeasurable benefit from Colossus-savvy representation.No Code, No Cash - Devaluing Claims with Diagnosis Codes
+In such situations, we file in court and keep track of the insurance company's bad-faith negotiation tactics.
+To the insurers, it's just business.
+Still, the human beings in a jury will understand that a "business" decision made another human being suffer to save a corporation a small amount of money.
+Thus, even with the backlogged courts, clients will still see immeasurable benefits from Colossus-savvy representation.No Code, No Cash - Devaluing Claims with Diagnosis Codes

 The Colossus devaluation strategy starts with ICD-10 Diagnosis Codes.
 The ICD-10 is the 10th version of the International Statistical Classification of Diseases and Related Health Problems, a medical classification list maintained by the World Health Organization.

-This means that your doctor can diagnose you with legitimate whiplash and injuries to your cervical ligaments, but the adjuster won't give any value for it if the doctor doesn't include the diagnosis code.
-To compound the problem, adjusters often do their best to avoid revealing exactly what is giving the claim a certain value.Requiring Expensive Specialist Diagnoses
+This means that your doctor can diagnose you with legitimate whiplash and injuries to your cervical ligaments.
+Still, the adjuster won't value it if the doctor doesn't include the diagnosis code.
+To compound the problem, adjusters often avoid revealing precisely what gives the claim a specific value.Requiring Expensive Specialist Diagnoses

 Colossus doesn't evaluate brain injuries, but without a demonstrable sign, the adjuster may not even acknowledge the injury in a non-Colossus portion of the claim.
 Since only about 10% of mild traumatic brain injuries have a neurological sign, the injured person is often given short shrift.

 The adjusters often won't reveal what is holding down the value.
-The way the insurance company looks at these matters, it is in their best interest to obfuscate the information as much as possible to get the injured person to settle the claim for less than that it's worth.
-Complicating the matter, the insurance companies most often refuse to disclose the limits of the policy.
+The way the insurance company looks at these matters, it is in their best interest to obfuscate the information as much as possible to get the injured person to settle the claim for less than it's worth.
+Complicating the matter is that the insurance companies often refuse to disclose the policy's limits.
 There's usually no way to tell if there are enough policy funds to pay for the rapidly

 increasing costs necessary to get a fair value out of the Colossus system.
 The cost of these specialists can quickly spiral to truly staggering heights.

-Many injured people will not want to take the risk of expensive treatment if there is no guarantee of policy coverage, especially with the known attitude of insurers.
-This kind of obfuscation is an unfortunately ubiquitous tactic the insurance companies use to devalue claims and dissuade clients from pursuing their claims.Paying Less for Treatments
+Many injured people will not want to risk expensive treatment if there is no guarantee of policy coverage, especially with the known attitude of insurers.
+This obfuscation is an unfortunately ubiquitous tactic the insurance companies use to devalue claims and dissuade clients from pursuing their claims.Paying Less for Treatments

-From the patient and the hospital's point of view, it makes sense.
+It makes sense from the patients' and the hospital's points of view.
 Someone who was injured in a car accident has a higher likelihood of a traumatic injury, so extra steps must be taken to diagnose and treat any traumatic injury as fast as possible.
 Emergency rooms often apply these protocols just in case someone has severe damage.

-In many cases, the emergency room medical imaging and examinations reveal only soft tissue injuries.
-The hospital and patient both breathe a sigh of relief and know that they were better off safe than sorry.
-At the same time, the insurance company begins to cut corners on claim payout, at the direct expense of the injured person.
+The emergency room medical imaging and examinations often reveal only soft tissue injuries.
+The hospital and patient both breathe a sigh of relief and know they are better off safe than sorry.
+At the same time, the insurance company begins to cut corners on claim payout at the direct expense of the injured person.

-If the hospital charged $5,000 for CT Scan, it's all too common for an insurance company to give it a value of $600-800.
-What's more, many insurance companies will simply not honor Trauma Designation charges.
+If the hospital charged $5,000 for CT Scan, it's too common for an insurance company to give it a $600-800 value.
+Moreover, many insurance companies will not honor Trauma Designation charges.
 With each line item payout reduced in this way, the overall payout amount drastically decreases.No Payments for Pain

-Colossus's severity point system does not give any payment rating for pain or suffering.
+Colossus's severity point system gives no payment rating for pain or suffering.
 The severity points supposedly have the pain value already included.
-By devaluing the amount of money paid out on the medical billings, Colossus decreases the weighted value of each remaining severity point.
+By devaluing the money paid out on the medical billings, Colossus decreases the weighted value of each remaining severity point.